whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 In this transaction, our application which itself is also an HDI container, plays the part of the target application.
 The remote schema or external HDI container, where the data we want to bring over is stored, plays the part of the source application.
 We can also call our application HDI container, the ego container.
 More conceptual information about how provisioning happens for users based on their roles to schemas, can be found in [this](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.05/en-US/a260b05631a24a759bba932aa6d81b64.html) document [<sup>1</sup>](#references).

-Users that use our application are called as technical users.
+Users that use our application are called technical users.
 Within any container, there are two kind of technical users:
 1. **Object owner**: This user owns all the database objects within the various schemas of the container, this user has the power to grant roles to other users.
-2. **Application user**: This is the end user, who will query for different databse objects, through our application.
+2. **Application user**: This is the end user, who will query for different database objects, through our application.

-**Roles and privileges** allow us to explicitly define which users have access to which objects and what actions they can perfrom over those objects.
+**Roles and privileges** allow us to explicitly define which users have access to which objects and what actions they can over those objects.
 Thus, roles allow us to restrict and control user activity.
-Since, we cannot know before-hand which users might use our applications and what roles must be granted to them, these roles and priveleges can be granted to users dynamically during runtime, based on their metadata or credentials.
+Since, we cannot know before-hand which users might use our applications and what roles must be granted to them, these roles and privileges can be granted to users dynamically during runtime, based on their metadata or credentials.

-To access external databse objects we need to link the remote schema or external container, to our application.
+To access external database objects we need to link the remote schema or external container, to our application.
 However, just this is not sufficient, as we still need to know exactly which database artifact, we are looking for in the source system.
 To link our application to a remote schema or an external container, we use **services**.
 Services can be of two types, an existing service provided by the system, or an user-provided one.
 To point towards a specific database object, we use **synonyms**, which act as aliases.
 Synonyms, are the de facto way of accessing external database objects in SAP HANA XSA.
 More conceptual information about synonyms can be found in [this](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.03/en-US/556452cac83f423597d3a38a6f225e4b.html) document [<sup>5</sup>](#references).

 In this blog post, we will cover how to read data from another HDI container, this is also called cross-container access.